mcogswell/mcogswell.github.com/why_cat/index.md

 Crucially, the patterns in these systems are learned from examples, and this is where our understanding of the system starts to fail.
-To train a ConvNet, we show it hundreds of thousands of cats, dogs, boats, birds, etc. and adjust the patterns seen by neurons at all layers so that the last layer says cat when the image contains a cat and not otherwise[^categories].
+To train a ConvNet, we show it hundreds of thousands of cats, dogs, boats, birds, etc., and adjust the patterns seen by neurons at all layers so that the last layer says cat when the image contains a cat and not otherwise[^categories].
-This ability to get a working system from only a vague specification makes the model possible, humans couldn't manually specify all the patterns, but it also means we sacrifice some understanding.
+This ability to get a working system from only a vague specification makes the model possible -- humans couldn't manually specify all the patterns -- but it also means we sacrifice some understanding.
-In one sense I understand exactly how the CNNs work because I can implement them in code and they make good predictions once trained.
+In one sense I understand exactly how the ConvNets work because I can implement them in code and they make good predictions once trained.
-In another sense I have no idea how the things work because __I don't know what patterns they're looking for__.
+In another sense I have no idea how the things work because _I don't know what patterns they're looking for_.

-An interesting thing about ConvNets is that there are even small bits we might be able to understand in the first place.
+An interesting thing about ConvNets is that it even has small bits which we might be able to intuit.
 Consider [Deep Blue](https://en.wikipedia.org/wiki/Deep_Blue_(chess_computer)),
 IBM's program which famously beat the reigning world champion at chess.
 At some point a team of programmers coded the thing up, so they clearly know [how Deep Blue works](http://stanford.edu/~cpiech/cs221/apps/deepBlue.html).
-However, a similar problem to the CNN problem appears.
+However, a similar problem to the ConvNets problem appears.
 If you ask one of the programmers to tell you why the machine made a particular move she can't tell you in a way that fits into the understanding of even the most seasoned chess player.